AvolitesLtd/TitanManual/prismdocs/prism/quick-start/navigation.md

 ![Prism Status Bar Left](/prism-images/navigation/prism-status-bar.png)

-- App performance metrics - The full performance metrics are shown in [Settings System Info](../settings/settings-system-info.md)
+- App performance metrics - The full performance metrics are shown in the [System Info](../settings/settings-system-info.md) page in **Settings**.
-- Prism release version
+- Prism release version.
-- User interface connection status led - red when disconnected, green when connected to the server.
+- User interface connection status LED - red when disconnected, green when connected to the Server.

 ## Multi Selection

 It is possible to select multiple elements by:
-- Ticking the elements' selection boxes
+- Ticking element selection boxes.
-- Holding *Ctrl* button and clicking on the elements
+- Holding *Ctrl* button and clicking on elements.
-- Clicking on an element, then holding *Shift* button and then click on another element.
-This will select a range of elements where the start is set on the first clicked elements and the end on the last clicked element.
+- Clicking on an element then *Shift* clicking another element to range select.
+- Pressing *Ctrl-A* to select all elements in a list.

-When multiple elements selection is active on  **Bank Elements**, **Layers** (in Play View), **Regions** or **Encode List**,   in the *Controls* panel a *Multiple elements selected* orange label is shown and any change to a value will be applied to every selected element.<br/>
+When multiple  **Bank Elements**, **Layers** (in Play View), **Regions** or **Encode List** entries   have been selected, a *Multiple elements selected* orange label is shown in the *Controls* panel and changes will be applied to every selected element.<br/>

-The displayed values in the *Controls* panel are initially those of the first selected element.<br/>
+Any unchanged values in the *Controls* panel will initially display those of the first selected element.<br/>

-If undo action is present in the panel where the value has been changed, upon undo action triggering all previous values are restored and the value of the first selected element is displayed.
+If [Undo and Redo](#edit) are permitted, all selected elements will be affected.